 All you have to do is actually use it.
 Put it near the area where you hurt and hit a button.
 Then keep hitting that button every 30 minutes.
 It doesn’t have any annoying adhesives or sticky pads, it doesn’t vibrate, or electrocute you, it doesn’t even have to touch your skin.

-AND, if you use code: COUNTINGSPOONS when you order they’ll take an additional 5% off your purchase price.
+AND, if you order using the links in this post, you’ll save $55 off the purchase price.
 You’ve really got nothing to lose and so much to gain.
 I wouldn’t keep talking about this thing if it didn’t work so well for me.
 I use it constantly now.
 OSKA Pulse and if you’ve got questions ask me, or ask them.
 They are there to help (which is another reason I love OSKA).

 And, one last thing.
 This past weekend I had the opportunity to meet the people behind the device.
 Their motto is pain before profit.
 Their goal is to help people be pain free.
 They live this and breathe it in everything they do.
 Every conversation I had with any of them spoke this so clearly.